Sebastianhju/Runeterra-5e/Items/Very Rare Items.md

 - 11,000 Gold
 - Longbow

 **Winds Fury**: Whenever you attack a creature with _Ruunan's Hurricane_.
-Two targets within 10 feet of the original target suffers damage equal to your proficiency bonus..
+Two targets within 10 feet of the original target suffers damage equal to your proficiency bonus.

 **Critical**: Your critical strike chance increases by 1

 **Extra Attack**: You can make an extra attack as a part of the attack action with _Ruunan's Hurricane_

 _You gain +2 to hit and damage rolls using Ruunan's Hurricane_

+_You gian +3 to initiative rolls_

 ---